Court: Violent son's mother crashed into rocking chair after he tried to steal her purse to pay for booze

-Jailed: 'All I can do is cry and cry and cry': Shrewsbury mother, 72, went flying into rocking chair when alcoholic son tried to steal her purse
+'All I can do is cry and cry and cry': Pain of mother, 72, as son jailed for attacking her and trying to steal her purse

 A violent son's 72-year-old mother ended up falling into a rocking chair after he tried to steal her purse to buy booze, a court heard.